rsdoiel/antennaApp/antenna.1.md

 : (required), the path to the Markdown file defining the collection

 generator
-: (optional) The YAML configuration filename to used to render the colllection as HTML.
+: (optional) The YAML configuration filename to used to render the collection as HTML.

 # EXAMPLES